 10. Other Features

-If you prefer to have professionals manage your portfolio at a low cost, Questwealth Portfolios, a robo-advisor service operated by Questrade Wealth Management Inc could be for you.
-You can invest up to $10,000 free for 1 year here.
+If you prefer to have professionals manage your portfolio at a low cost, Questwealth Portfolios, a robo-advisor service operated by Questrade Wealth Management Inc, could be for you.
+You can invest up to $10,000 free for one year here.